Are you Menopausal? Here are the skincare and treatments to consider

 - Try our AMPERNA® Pro + Bio Soothing Day Mineral CC SPF15, This lightweight, non-greasy physical SPF day moisturising lotion is an adaptive formula and is suitable for all skin tones.

 In menopause, skin loses some ability to hold water, so skin can get quite dry.
-This can be especially noticeable when the air is dry.

 What you can do to help combat dry skin